-Substantive matters to be presented at any church meeting and requiring church approval, such as the presentation of the annual ministry action plan (church budget), calling pastoral staff, buying or selling property, changes to the church bylaws, borrowing money, mortgaging property, etc. shall be announced from the pulpit and in writing (e.g., church bulletin announcement) at least two weeks prior to the meeting, unless extreme urgency renders such notice impractical.
-If two weeks written notice cannot be achieved, the Senior Pastor or church elders shall make every effort to give verbal notice of the substantive agenda items to the church from the pulpit at least one Sunday and not less than one week prior to the meeting date.
+Substantive matters to be presented at any church meeting and requiring church approval, such as the presentation of the annual ministry action plan (church budget), calling pastoral staff, buying or selling property, changes to the church bylaws, borrowing money, mortgaging property, etc. shall be announced from the pulpit and in writing (e.g., church bulletin announcement) at least one week prior to the meeting, unless extreme urgency renders such notice impractical.
+If the one week written notice cannot be achieved, the Senior Pastor or church elders shall make every effort to give verbal notice of the substantive agenda items to the church from the pulpit as soon as possible prior to the meeting date.
 Routine items may be discussed at any business meeting without prior announcement but should be reserved for after all substantive matters have been covered.